High Deductible Plan G

 Medigap High Deductible Plan G Coverage

-The HDG plan and High Deductible Plan F (HDF) likely have the same deductible amount; however, the HDG policy requires the beneficiary to pay the Part B deductible.
+The HDG plan and High Deductible Plan F (HDF) likely have the same deductible amount; but, the HDG policy requires the beneficiary to pay the Part B deductible.

 HDF has a deductible of $2,340.
 The Part B deductible in 2019 is $198 annually.
 The HDG won’t cover the Part B deductible; but, that amount likely applies towards the plan’s total deductible.

-Now, if a beneficiary doesn’t meet the Part B deductible before the $2,340 deductible, they could be responsible for paying both the plan deductible and the Part B deductible.
+Now, if a beneficiary doesn’t meet the Part B deductible before the $2,340 deductible, they pay both the plan deductible and the Part B deductible.

 Cost of High Deductible Plan G vs. High Deductible Plan F

 Since this policy has coverage comparable to the High Deductible Plan F, the price should be similar.

-Beneficiaries eligible for Medicare before 1/1/2020 can still select a Plan C, F, or HDF, even if they opted out of enrolling in Part B when they were first eligible.
+Beneficiaries eligible for Medicare before 1/1/2020 can still select a Plan C, F, or HDF, even if they opt-out of enrolling in Part B when first eligible.

 High Deductible Plan G is Ideal for Those Who: